AkshaY2039/Device-Drivers/README.md

 ##	Lab 08 :  - 20190312
 0. Network Device Drivers
-1. Try changing the IP of your
+1. C program to set IP Address of Linux Computer System.

 ##	End Sem Lab Exam : 20190409
 1. Write a shell program which takes input as a character and prints output as its ASCII value.